 The two bucket wash method is the only method we would ever recommend, it helps prevent contaminants and it absolutely works!

 Firstly, ensure you have placed your grit guards into your buckets correctly and that both are clean before you start!
-Sponges are an absolute NO and only a Lamb’s Wool Wash Mitt or Luxury Wash Mitt should ever be used to ensure no trapped dirt is wiped accross the vehicles paint finish.
+Sponges are an absolute NO and only a Microfibre Chenille Mitt or Microfibre Wash & Polish Mitt should ever be used to ensure no trapped dirt is wiped across the vehicles paint finish.

 Add 4-5 pumps of our Cherry Shampoo to one of the buckets and dilute accordingly, next fill the bucket with the desired amount of water, using your pressure washer will create suds and activate the shampoo properly.